kovidgoyal/calibre/manual/diff.rst

 :guilabel:`File->Compare to other book` or use the :ref:`book_details` panel.
 If you do a conversion from EPUB to EPUB, the original EPUB file will be saved as ORIGINAL_EPUB.
-Simply right click on the ORIGINAL_EPUB entry in the Book Details panel and choose :guilabel:`Compare to EPUB format`.
+Simply right click on the ORIGINAL_EPUB entry in the Book details panel and choose :guilabel:`Compare to EPUB format`.

 The comparison tool that opens will look like the screenshot below.
 It shows you the differences in text, styles and images in the chosen books.